-The External Information Access Unit (EIAU) of the NSW Police Force is the authorised unit responsible for recording, processing, assessing and disseminating all valid criminal and civil Subpoenas issued to the Commissioner of Police, NSW Police Force.
+The InfoLink Unit within the NSW Police Force is the authorised area responsible for recording, processing, assessing and disseminating all valid criminal and civil Subpoenas issued to the Commissioner of Police, NSW Police Force.

 What is a Subpoena?